FarronF/limerick-council-meetings/meetings/2022/09/26-Full Meeting of Limerick City and County Council/Minutes - Annual Meeting of Limerick City and County Council - 7th July 2022.md

 Limerick is a place that people from many different countries and creeds call home.
 I will

-represent all communities in Limerick and ensure that every section of these communities--- 4
+represent all communities in Limerick and ensure that every section of these communities
+---
+4

 receives and acknowledges due recognition and service for our council and that nobody is left